-CLOGGED DRAIN PIPES A THING OF THE PAST
+CLOGGED DRAIN PIPE A THING OF THE PAST

 A revolutionary technology to prevent biofilm formation, slime and reduce bacteria contamination in condensate drainage systems Used for refrigeration systems in EU supermarkets.

 Supermarket refrigeration display cabinets globally suffer from a build of bacteria known as Pseudomonas.
 This type of bacteria is known for its self-produced mucus that latch onto the internal surfaces of the waste water drainage pipes where they continue to grow and generate larger forms of biofilms and slime eventually resulting into the clogged drain pipe.
 Over a period of time the buildup is so severe that it causes a full blockage of the drainage pipe which results in water leaks, maintenance issues, service call-outs and possible outbreaks of pathogens.

 On average a typical supermarket can have up to 20 service call-outs for blocked drains and water leaks over a period of 6 months.
 Each call-out can mean there is water on the floor of the supermarket with the possible threat of customers slipping and getting injured.
 It can mean the chiller or freezer needs to be switch-off and cleaned out, storing the products elsewhere.
 And it usually leads to a significant amount of time and chemicals used to clean the drainage system to get rid of the blockage and biofilm buildup, which is not always successful leading to a full dismantling of the drainage system.